18F/pclob/_reports/2016-02_update-on-recommendations-215-702.md

 While the broad nature of our recommendation makes it difficult for us to assess its implementation, we believe that key leadership within the Intelligence Community is committed to implementation.

-14
+_(2) Board Members Rachel Brand and Elisebeth Collins did not join this recommendation._

-SECTION 702 REPORT RECOMMENDATIONS
+## Section 702 Report Recommendations
-Recommendation 1: Revise NSA Procedures to Better Document the Foreign Intelligence Reason for Targeting Decisions
+### Recommendation 1: Revise NSA Procedures to Better Document the Foreign Intelligence Reason for Targeting Decisions
-Status:
+**Status:
-Implemented in part
+Implemented in part**

-Text of the Board’s Recommendation:
+**Text of the Board’s Recommendation:**
 The NSA’s targeting procedures should be revised to (a) specify criteria for determining the expected foreign intelligence value of a particular target, and (b) require a written explanation of the basis for that determination sufficient to demonstrate that the targeting